 Fleur de sel is an expensive sea salt with some unique qualities that help to justify the price.
 Kosher salt is much more affordable and brings a different set of assets to the table.
-Knowing how these two salts differ and the ways that each of them can improve food may help you to decide which of them is best for a particular application.
-To decide which one to use, check out the fleur de sel vs kosher salt SPICEography Showdown below.
+How do they compare?
+Let’s dive into the similarities and differences between these two types of salt and what that means for your cooking.

 How does fleur de sel differ from kosher salt?

 Kosher salt is typically from the same mined salt used to make table salt.
-It can have a flat shape like a plate or be shaped like a pyramid because of special processing techniques.
-Its source differs from that of fleur de sel, which is a sea salt harvested in a specific part of France.
+It can have a flat shape (like a plate or flakes) or be shaped like a pyramid because of special processing techniques.
+Its source differs from that of fleur de sel, which is a sea salt harvested of the coast of Brittany, France.
 In order to harvest fleur de sel, the salt crystals are skimmed from the surface of evaporation ponds.

 Fleur de sel offers a much less obvious crunch when compared to kosher salt due to its moister, more delicate crystals.
-In addition, there is the fact that it tends to dissolve more readily on the tongue.
-Use it in dishes that can benefit from the oceanic aroma and the clean, intense saltiness.
+It also tends to dissolve more readily on the tongue.
+Use fleur de sel in dishes that can benefit from the oceanic aroma and the clean, intense saltiness.

-Because kosher salt takes longer to dissolve, you can use it in dishes where you want the visual flair that large salt crystals can bring to a dish.
-In addition, you should use it in dishes that will be improved by the added crunch.
+Because kosher salt takes longer to dissolve, you can use it in dishes where you want the visual flair that a sprinkle of large salt crystals can bring to a dish.
+In addition, use it in dishes that will be improved by the added crunch.

 We earn a commission if you make a purchase, at no additional cost to you.02/18/2024 05:31 pm GMT